vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 records diagnostics
 creates SourceCommand
 creates SourceAnnotation
-does not emit real musical events does not consume real VM repeat counters
+may mutate a decode-local driver state when later bytes depend on earlier commands does not emit real musical events does not consume real VM repeat counters does not use the real VM call stack or render loop policy
 ```

 For example: